A medieval ring with an arcade setting

 As a Arcades-setting refers to specially decorated gemstone settings, which are designed on the outside like the arcades of houses.
 These versions appear in the Middle Ages gem crosses or book covers and were meant to symbolize the buildings and streets of heavenly Jerusalem.

-The arcades of our gemstone setting for the medieval ring were made from first knotted and then rolled gold wire and placed on the gold sheet of the later gemstone setting made of 750/- yellow gold.
-After that, the “arcades” could be firmly soldered to the gold sheet.
+The arcades of our gemstone setting for the medieval ring were made from gold wire that was first twisted and then rolled and then placed on the gold sheet of the later gemstone setting made of 750/– yellow gold.
+The “arcades” could then be soldered firmly to the gold sheet.

-I think you can already see the Middle Ages dawning against the background of my gloomy “dungeon grid” from afar – slowly but surely and convincingly 😉 .
+I think that against the background of my gloomy “dungeon bars” one can already see the Middle Ages dawning from a distance – slowly but nevertheless undoubtedly and convincingly 😉 .

 Arcade setting medieval ring